 Donald J. Trump, 45th President of the United States

-45th and current President of the United States, Donald John Trump, defeated his Democratic rival Hillary Clinton in the 2016 presidential election.
+45th President of the United States, Donald John Trump, defeated his Democratic rival Hillary Clinton in the 2016 presidential election.
 Trump won the electoral college but lost the popular vote by the largest margin ever.
 A TV personality and a real-estate businessman, Trump is the only President to be elected to office without a prior military, political, or government service.
 Assuming the presidency in January 2017 at the age of 70, Trump was the oldest person elected to the office at the time.
 Trump has followed an isolationist and protectionist ‘America First’ policy, withdrawing the US from various multilateral accords, most notably the Iran nuclear deal, the Paris Climate Accord, and the Trans-Pacific Partnership.
 After engaging in a long battle with Congress to get funding for the Mexican border wall, Trump invoked the longest shutdown in US history.
 Accusing China of unfair trade policies, he triggered a lengthy trade war by imposing tariffs on all of the Chinese exports.
 Trump was accused of complicity in the Russian interference in the presidential election of 2016.
 In December 2019, Trump was impeached by the House for ‘abuse of power’ and ‘obstruction of Congress’ after he encouraged the Ukrainian President to find dirt on his political rival and former Vice President Joe Biden.
 However, he was acquitted of both charges by the Senate in February 2020.